Charvel Surfcaster: Design

 Originally available only in the two lipstick pickup configuration, later models would include a humbucking pickup in the bridge position.
 Later solid body 3 lipstick pickup variations were also produced.
 A twelve string and four string bass version were also created and are highly collectible.
 A double neck 12 string/6 string model was made in very small numbers and is now also highly collectible.
 In later years the Surfcaster was released under the Jackson brand name and production facilities changed from Japan to Indonesia.
 Quality & cosmetics suffered.
 When Charvel/Jackson was purchased by Fender in 2002 they dropped the Surfcaster because of its similarity to guitars sold under the Fender brand.
+In 2025, Jackson released several new variants redesigned and marketed towards metal players with Fender-profile necks, including a signature model for Lee Malia of United Kingdom-based metalcore band Bring Me the Horizon, and a single-pickup seven-string variant.